 ☀️ Best Time to Visit Oaxaca

 In my opinion, the best time to visit Oaxaca City is between September and October (early fall/autumn) or April to May.
 This is because the temperature in Oaxaca City is a perfect mix of moderate temperates and fewer tourists.

-However, the weather in Puerto Escondido and other areas of the Oaxacan coast vary quite a lot from the weather in Oaxaca City.
-The best time to visit Puerto Escondido and Huatulco is during the month of April when temperatures are still hot but hotels are cheaper.
+However, the weather in Puerto Escondido and other areas of the Oaxacan coast varies quite a lot from the weather in Oaxaca City.
+The best time to visit Puerto Escondido and Huatulco is during the month of April when temperatures are still hot but the hotels are cheaper.

-High season in Oaxaca is during the months between June and August, and mid-December to early-January.
-It can get very busy in Puerto Escondido, Huatulco and other parts of the Oaxacan coastline during high-season so it is best to book accommodation early.
+The high season in Oaxaca is during the months between June and August, and mid-December to early January.
+It can get very busy in Puerto Escondido, Huatulco, and other parts of the Oaxacan coastline during the high season so it is best to book accommodation early.

 🎓 Spanish Schools in Oaxaca